Overview

 But what about the recovery time?

-You will be allowed to go home after two weeks, when your blood count is high enough to fight off infections and prevent bleeding.
-Alternatively, your doctor might allow you to go home just a few days after the procedure, but ask you to visit the transplant center daily for monitoring.
+You can go home after two weeks when your blood count is high enough to fight off infections and prevent bleeding.
+Alternatively, your doctor might allow you to go home just a few days after the procedure but ask you to visit the transplant centre daily for monitoring.

 Stem Cell Transplant Side Effects for Multiple Myeloma

-You will be glad to hear that there are usually no notable side effects from a stem cell transplant.
+You will be glad to hear that a stem cell transplant usually has no notable side effects.
 However, you will notice severe side effects from chemotherapy or radiotherapy, which is required before undergoing the transplant.
 Some of them are:

 Multiple Myeloma Stem Cell Transplant Complications